 Fears have grown over whether talcum powder could be carcinogenic.

-Does that mean that talc-containing products cause cancer?
+Does this mean that talcum powder causes cancer?

 I mean, maybe.